-In the context of stack samples, we saw in the original stack sample we showed that the thread was executing somewhere inside the
+In the context of stack samples, we saw in the original stack sample that the thread was executing somewhere inside the

 anotherMethod method at the time the sample was taken.
 This would increment the self time and total time for that method, whereas all the other methods (

 run) would only have their total time incremented.

 Let’s replace the simple Flame Graph above with one that better reflects self and total time.